hyper63/api-workshop/WORKSHOP.md

 ---

-## Frictionless Development (misc)

-When onboarding team members to a project it can be a bit of a challenge to get them up to speed, often times I have seen new developers struggle to get the development environment configured for contribution, this starts a new team member on the wrong foot.
-Taking the time to create a frictionless onboarding process can keep integration loops short and ramping up new developers immediate, they are able to run dev environments on day one.

-> Consider cloud-based development with tools like gitpod.io to create frictionless development experiences.

 ## Summary

+In this workshop, we broke down the process to design an API into a set of steps that include functional and non-functional requirements that can be composed based on your teams processes.
+Other than defining the problem there is no prescribed order of these steps, each step will test/validate the design for all aspects of required non-functional requirements.

 Some takeaways:

 1. separate your business logic from your services don't marry your business rules to services like databases that may affect the future of your application.
 1. consider the strategy of design based on your problem statement, make sure you and your team fully understands the problem you are trying to solve
 1. sketch simple mockups of your ux if it helps identify and separate features in your application
 1. APIs should describe features or be capable to combine to create features
 1. Don't worry about being to specific when designing APIs for the presentation layer, general API should be designed for business logic
 1. Don't worry about getting it right on the first go, create artifacts that are easy to modify over time.

+## Thank you

+This workshop was delivered by Tom Wilson @twilson63 at hyper the key to a scalable application is the API boundary to separate the presentation layers from the business rules.
+By implementing these steps from this workshop, development teams will be setup for success.